josephernest/talktalktalk/README.md

 Q: How to send messages?
 Is there a way to get username autocompletion like in IRC?
 A: Use `<ENTER>` to send messages.
 Use `<TAB>` to autocomplete usernames, example: `us` + `<TAB>` will give `user1`, then `user2`, etc. It also works with `@<username>`.

+Q: Is there a way to prevent a particular username from being used by anyone except me?
+A: The username `admin` is available *if and only if* the username `adminxyz` is entered in the input box.
+Change `adminxyz` to a private password in the beginning of `talktalktalk.py`, and as a result **noone else than you will be able to use the username `admin`.**

 Q: How to find the date and time of the messages?
 A: Hover over the messages, and a tooltip will show the date and time.